wizmariefa/csci305-ruby-lab/README.md

 First, you need to split the title string into individual words.
 Next, you should use one or more data structures to keep track of these word pair counts.
 That is, for every word, you must keep track of the count for each word that follows it.
 I strongly recommend you design your data structure for fast retrieval.
 Put some thought into which data structure to choose.
 Once you have decided, you can compare your choice to mine.

+# Building a Song Title

+Now you are going to build a probabilistic song title.
+First begin by creating a function "most common word" `mcw()`.
+This function will take in one argument, some word, and returns the word that most often followed that word in the dataset.
+If you find a tie, randomly select one value.
+For example, the line `puts mcw("computer")` should give you your answer to Question 4.
+Before you continue, verify with the following self-check:

 # Self-Check

 After you build and populate your bigram data structure, you can check yourself.